Education, schools and childcare - Coronavirus update

 New information is being released daily, but early indication is that anyone who would have had exams this year will instead be provided with a calculated grade based on teachers’ assessment of the likely grade, as well as other factors such as prior attainment.

 Pupil’s final grades will not necessarily reflect their predicted grades.
 There will be an appeal process, as well as the opportunity to actually take exams sometime in the future should a pupils wish to.

 If you have any concerns regarding exams, or would like to talk to someone about your options going forward you can email our careers service or call 01925 442211.

 For those children who remain in school, free school meals will be available as normal.

 For those children who are able to stay at home, the offer of free school meals will be managed by your child’s school.
 In some instances this may be a packed lunch, and in other cases food vouchers will be made available.

 For further information please contact your child’s school directly.
+For all questions and requests about free school meals eligibility please email our schools admissions team or call 01925 446226.
 If you have any other concerns, please email our education team or call 01925 442211.